ml-starter-packs/quickstart/README.md

 ## GNU/Linux Tooling
-- mention a "core set" (`cat`, `find`, `sed`, `grep`, `
+- mention a "core set" (`cat`, `find`, `sed`, `grep`, `awk`, `tee`)
-- compile a couple "awesome lists"
+- TODO: compile a couple "awesome lists"

+## Operating Systems
+- not going to talk much about this ... just some things to keep in mind
+- be prepared to work and deploy things on various operating systems
+- Debian-based distributions like Ubuntu are very commonly chosen for deploying microservices
+- some are lightweight and security focused (e.g. Alpine), others meant for enterprise-level stability (e.g. CentOS)
+- using containers for development can allow you to match the runtime environment of your production code
+- the more comfortable you are working across different operating systems, the easier time you will have when thrown into unfamiliar environments

 ---
 # Operationalization
-Taking your prototypes to production.
+_Taking your prototypes to production._

-here is something that talks most of the the above: https://www.jamesserra.com/archive/2015/08/relational-databases-vs-non-relational-databases/

 ## container technologies
 ### docker, containerd, podman